Kvega1/kate-vega-next-netlify-portfolio/content/pages/index.md

   - type: ContactSection
     colors: colors-f
     backgroundSize: full
-    title: Let's grab a coffee and discuss your next project
+    title: Nice to meet you.
+Let's grab a coffee and discuss your next project
     form:
       type: FormBlock
       elementId: sign-up-form